DeepXx86/KeyIn/README.md

 ## Features

-- 🔐 Strong encryption for sensitive files
+- 🔐 Strong encryption
-- 📁 Compatible with virtually all file types
-- ⚙️ Minimalistic and easy to use
+- ⚙️ Easy to use
-- 🚫 No external dependencies required

 ## Usage